 U.S. News & World Report's "Best Hospitals" survey has ranked MD Anderson the nation's top hospital for cancer care.
-MD Anderson has been ranked the leading cancer hospital for 11 of the past 14 years.
+MD Anderson has been ranked the leading cancer hospital for the past nine of 10 years.
 The institution has been named one of the nation's top two hospitals for cancer care every year since the survey began in 1990.

 Since 1944, 1.2 million patients have turned to MD Anderson for cancer care.

 - MD Anderson cared for close to 135,000 patients — more than 41,000 of whom were new patients

 - Over 7,500 participants were enrolled in 1,200-plus clinical trials exploring innovative treatments

 - MD Anderson provided uninsured or underinsured Texans more than $287.3 million in uncompensated care

 MD Anderson boasts one of the nation's most esteemed faculties.